 The symptoms of cystitis are often obvious and easily recognized by both owners and vets.
 To make a definitive diagnosis and determine appropriate treatment, a veterinarian may perform a urinalysis, ultrasound, and a blood panel.

 Treatment of Cystitis in Cats

-Cystitis is first treated symptomatically to ensure your cat is able to urinate.
-If your cat is "blocked" and unable to pee, this is an emergency situation that will require immediate veterinary attention to "unblock" your cat.
-This will involve a urinary catheter, sedation and/or anesthesia, and sometimes a procedure called a cystocentesis which involves withdrawing urine out of the bladder using a needle and syringe.
-Pain medications, anti-inflammatories, and other drugs may be needed to help keep your cat comfortable.
-Close monitoring of your cat's vital signs will be necessary and IV fluids may also be administered.
-It may be hospitalized for several days with and then without the urinary catheter to ensure it can pee on its own before going home.
+Cystitis is first treated symptomatically to ensure your cat can urinate.
+If your cat is "blocked" and unable to pee, this is an emergency that will require immediate veterinary attention to "unblock" your cat.
+This will involve sedation to insert a urinary catheter and, sometimes, a procedure called cystocentesis, which involves withdrawing urine out of the bladder using a needle and syringe.

 How to Prevent Cystitis in Cats